JeremyDezalos/data-viz-project/README.md

 <img src="outcome.png" alt="outcome" width="80%" height="80%" title = "outcome">

-Because sepsis is a life-threatening condition, around two thirds of the patients do not survive their stay (0 = dead, 1 = survived).
+Because sepsis is a life-threatening condition, around two thirds of the patients do not survive their stay (0 being dead, 1 being survived).

 The time of the stay is also useful to understand the patient's financial status.
 One could argue that wealthy patients can afford to stay longer at the hosptial.

-Let's try again and look at the distribution of the patient's insurance
+Let's look at the distribution of time stayed given the patient's insurance

 <img src="insurance_time.png" alt="ins_time" width="80%" height="80%" title = "ins_time">